SurPun/AWS-Skill-Builder/Module 9 Migration and Innovation/Notes.md

         The People Perspective helps Human Resources (HR) employees prepare their teams for cloud adoption by updating organizational processes and staff skills to include cloud-based competencies.

 ## Lesson 66 - Migration Strategies

+6 R's :

+    Rehosting

+    Replatforming

+    Retire

+    Retain

+    Repurchasing

+    Refactoring/re-architecting

+Knowledge check :

+    Which migration strategy involves moving to a different product?

+    Repurchasing.

+    Repurchasing involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.

+    The other response options are incorrect because:

+        Refactoring involves changing how an application is architected and developed, typically by using cloud-native features.

+        Retiring involves removing an application that is no longer used or that can be turned off.

+        Replatforming involves selectively optimizing aspects of an application to achieve benefits in the cloud without changing the core architecture of the application.
+It is also known as “lift, tinker, and shift.”

+## Lesson 67 - AWS Snow Family